Chadarius/X-55-56-LogiExtreme-HOTASAS/README.md

 # X-55-56-LogiExtreme-HOTASAS
 Star Citizen Joystick Profile for X-55/X-56 Plus Logitech Extreme for Throttle and Dual Sticks.
+It works best with the X-56 because you can get true 6 degrees of movement with just the right stick and throttle.
+I use the left stick when I dogfight.
+This is because I have 6 degrees of movement with dual sticks and can still control power to weapons, shields, and engines with my thumb.
+That just isn't possible with the throttle in my left hand.

+That being said, you can always add in Voice Attack to control power, and use just the HOTAS I suppose.
+I think HOSAS is still the best for dogfighting.

 ## Beta Version - Still in progress!
+I'm not really finished with the whole thing, but I'm using it as my daily driver at this point.

 ## Quick Reference